maximevanheusden/agile-bible/src/tools.md

 To stay up to date with all of the sprint related meetings, you have to keep an eye on your calender:
 - [Calender](https://calendar.google.com/calendar)

+## Slack 🐌

+Communication is 🗝.
+Always keep an eye on your slack channels and messages and stay up to date with the latest news about projects in your team.